The Most Efficient Ways to Keep Possums Away

 - If you’re going to trap a possum, make sure it’s safe from direct sunlight, rain, wind, your pets, or other danger to its well-being.

 If none of the above helps, fret not.
-There are still a few other things you can do, such as making your property a bit less hospitable to vermin.
-This means trimming the trees, putting up fences, patching up holes, cutting the grass (you’ve been meaning to do that for weeks, anyway), not leaving rubbish or food lying around, moving the rubbish bins further away from your home, and more.
+There are still a few other things you can do to get rid of the vermin, such as making your property a bit less hospitable.
 Actually, pretty much what you need to do if you want to rodent-proof your home.
+This includes: